rudisimo/ansible-role-valheim/README.md

 ## Requirements

-This role depends on [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) to install and configure the Valheim Dedicated Server binaries.
-Use the following Ansible Role to install it: [rudisimo/ansible-role-steamcmd](https://github.com/rudisimo/ansible-role-steamcmd)
+This role depends on [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) to install and configure the binaries for Valheim Dedicated Server.
+Use the following Ansible Role to install it: [rudisimo/ansible-role-steam](https://github.com/rudisimo/ansible-role-steam)

 ## Role Variables